 Within the framework of (2,0) anti-de Sitter (AdS) supersymmetry in three dimensions, we propose a multiplet of higher-spin currents.
-Making use of this supercurrent, we construct two off-shell gauge formulations for a massless multiplet of half-integer superspin $(s+\frac{1}{2})$, for every integer s>0.
-In the s=1 case, one formulation describes the linearised action for (2,0) anti-de Sitter supergravity, while the other gives the type III minimal supergravity action in (2,0) AdS superspace, with both linearised supergravity actions originally derived in arXiv:1109.0496.
-The constructed massless actions are then used to formulate topologically massive higherspin supermultiplets in (2,0) AdS superspace.
+Making use of this supercurrent, we construct two off-shell gauge formulations for a massless multiplet of half-integer superspin $(s + \frac{1}{2})$, for every integer s > 0.
+In the s = 1 case, one formulation describes the linearised action for (2,0) anti-de Sitter supergravity, while the other gives the type III minimal supergravity action in (2,0) AdS superspace, with both linearised supergravity actions originally derived in arXiv:1109.0496.
+We formulate topologically massive higher-spin supermultiplets in (2,0) AdS superspace.
 Our results admit a natural extension to the case of S^3 .